 “Contemporary India: An Interdisciplinary Introduction Course” is a four-week-long intensive summer course at University of Hyderabad that provides students an introduction to the dynamics of India’s past and present.
 The course focuses on the diversities in India, covering a wide range of topics, including politics, economy, society, religion, and development.
 Students will learn and discuss various socio-cultural stratifications typical of India from a historical vantage point in order to understand their critical interplay in contemporary India.
 Located in the cosmopolitan city of Hyderabad, the intensive course includes daily lectures, field visits, assignments, preparatory readings, and the writing of a term paper.

-The cost of the summer course depends on what kind of accomodation the student chooses; a single room will be INR 110970 (currency converter) for single room accommodation and INR 105470 (currency converter) for twin sharing accommodation.
+The cost of the summer course depends on what kind of accomodation the student chooses; a single room will be INR 110970, and a shared room with twin beds will be INR 105470 (currency converter).
 The amount covers all local costs, including the course fee, board and lodging at Tagore International Student Guest House, shorter field and study trips, and the use of medical facilities and the library at University of Hyderabad.
 Most of the reading material is also provided in photo copies or from the library.
 The cost does not include expenses for travels to and from Hyderabad, visa fees, or medical and travel insurance, for which the students need to pay by themselves.

 Students apply to the summer course at University of Hyderabad by submitting an application to the International office at their university.
 If directly applying to NCI, then the application should include the following documents: